MackWilk/TransferHistory/README.md

 The source code is available for you to freely use, modify and extend to suit your requirements or that of your clients.
-It is perhaps not the most optimized, efficient or elegant code but we hope that its simplicity will encourage engagement with Geo SCADA explore the new ideas.
+It is perhaps not the most optimized, efficient or elegant code but we hope that its simplicity will encourage engagement with Geo SCADA.

 This program is a Geo SCADA Utility for exporting and importing historic data.
 Files are exported to tab-separated text files, one per point.